jjmontesl/ddd/README.md

 If you need some ideas, here are some areas that need help:

 - Adding and documenting examples and tutorials.
-- Create a simple and flexible tree procedural generator and tree prefabs.
+- Write a flexible "tree/vegetation" procedural generator pack.
 - Adding other model packs and/or improving the aspect of the current assets pack.
 - Improve the OSM generation pipeline.
 - Improve road, signals and roadlines connectivity code.